themindfuldev/talk-10-tips-for-writing-maintainable-code-in-backbone/README.md

     }
   });
 ```
-- *MyView* gets instantiated twice: 1st will never be Garbage Collected, as the model holds its reference -> *Zombie View*.
+- If *MyView* gets instantiated twice: 1st will never be Garbage Collected, as the model still refers to it -> *Zombie View*.
 - This can cause *side effects* -> alert box will appear twice.

 ----